danielmcquillen/editorial-jekyll-theme/stories/python_ecology_research.md

 ---
 layout: page
-title: Macroeco.
-Using Python for Ecology Research
+title: "Macroeco: Using Python for Ecology Research"s
 ---

 <h1>Macroeco : Using Python for Ecology Research</h1>